Native Plants

 native species list

 Teton Conservation District and partners developed the Teton County Native Plant Species List.
-The list includes 267 species, featuring 13 characteristics per species including duration, life form, growth form, fire resistance, toxicity, and soils.
-This list was created in 2008.
-A new list is being compiled.
+The list includes over 250 commercially available native species, featuring 13 characteristics per species including duration, life form, growth form, fire resistance, toxicity, and soils.

 We are excited to share a revised Pocket Guide to the Native Plants of Teton County, WY!
 This 10th anniversary update includes new photos and species descriptions.
 We hope this resource will inspire you to consider incorporating native plants into your landscaping design.